 Impact Summer Day Camp will run for 12 weeks including a short week starting on June 1st and running through August 13th.

 Day Camp hours are Monday-Friday 8:00 a.m-5:00 p.m.

-Check-in time will be from 8:00-9:00 (Please do not arrive before 7:45, there will be no supervision before this time for your child.)
-If you arrive after 9:00 a.m, it makes our grouping very difficult.
+Check-in time will be from 8:00-9:00 (there will be no supervision for your child before 8:00) If you arrive after 9:00 a.m, it makes our grouping very difficult.
 We ask if you need to come after 9:00 please notify Danielle Reed in advance.

 Children must be picked up no later than 5:00p.m.
 Your card on file will be charged $5.00, per every 5 minutes past the 5:00 p.m. pickup time.

 If the Camper is not picked up within 10 minutes of the designated pickup time, the director will notify everyone on the emergency contact list.
 If the director has not received a call back within 30 minutes an additional call to will be made to all emergency contacts to pick up the child.
 If a child has not been picked up after 1 hour of the designated pickup time, the director will contact Superior Police department.
 This will be reported to the Social worker on duty to file an abandoned child report.

 Camp fees will not be prorated or refunded for children missing camp due to vacations, illness or any other reason.

 REGISTRATION, FEES AND CANCELLATIONS

 Registration can be done online at www.myimpactsports.com.
 Fees will depend on how many days/weeks/months children are registered for.
 All fees may be found online.